Welcome to today's edition of the Rush 24-7 podcast.

 None of you.

-Now, there may be, because of the audience expansion, and because of the the uh incredible growth that we've had, there might be some people in the audience who even now remain unsure.
+Now, there may be, because of the audience expansion and because of the incredible route that we've had, there might be some people in the audience who even now remain unsure.

-They're gonna go vote, but they don't yet know who, and they've got some problems with both candidates, and they don't know how to resolve them.
+They're going to go vote, but they don't yet know who, and they've got some problems with both candidates, and they don't know how to resolve them.

-I will be addressing that uh before the before the program ends today.
+I will be addressing that before the program ends today.

 I don't think this is complicated at all, even stripping away my preferences and bias.